This recipe is safe for Coumadin (warfarin) users.

 I think that this recipe is a good example of using what you have in the house to make a great recipe.
 My brother called me to tell me that he and his young daughters had made this with cantaloupe.
 Since then, I have tried pineapple and honeydew.
 Yum to all.

-This salsa keeps OK for about 3 days if tightly covered.
+This recipe can easily be multiplied and keeps well, refrigerated, for about 3 days if tightly covered.

 Remove from the processor and fold in the remaining diced red and green bell pepper.